quil-lang/cluck/README.md

 Equivalence Graph (e-graph) implementation for Common Lisp.

-An e-graphs is a high performance data structure and set of algorithms for maintaining a set of equivalent trees, such as mathematical formulae representing the same function, or ASTs for multiple computer programs with the same behavior.
+An e-graph is a data structure and set of algorithms for maintaining a set of equivalent graphs, such as mathematical formulae representing the same function, or multiple computer programs with the same behavior.

 A typical application of e-graphs is to find the "best" element of a set of equivalent trees (eg,